Helia-Karisani/RAG_model/README.md

 ---
 # Deployment Instructions for `helia-patient-portal`

 This guide details the steps followed to deploy the `app.py` Flask application to a hosting service (e.g., Render) and make it accessible online.
+For the deployment please refer to the files in the followint repo: https://github.com/Helia-Karisani/helia-patient-portal

 ---